david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/7_interlude_generators_coroutine.rst

          - Nothing to do with iteration,even when producing values and Related to async behavior

 |    Python’s coroutines, are special functions that give up control to the caller without losing their state, Dough Hellman [13]
-|    They allow to return information from a pipe of multiple coroutines using yield from
+|    They allow to return information from a pipe of multiple coroutines using "yield from"
 |    They consume data and evolved from generators